Nature1314/final_project/README.md

 # final_project
-This is the code for the MSc Scientific Computing final project in UCL
+This is the student code for the MSc Scientific Computing final project in UCL If you want to cite for this coding, please contact University College London or email to zeyu.zhou.17@ucl.ac.uk